Mesa Farms

 About Us

-Our goals are to set up sustainable organic permaculture farming and agriculture, while also preserving and restoring native habitat.
-In 2019 we set up a 20,000 square foot (~¼-acre) planting area, enclosed by an 8' tall 200' × 100' fence, with irrigation, fruit trees, grape vines, shade trees, and a chicken coop.
-Options are available for local community members to set up organic gardening plots from 200 – 2,000+ square feet including shared use of the planting area.
+Our goals are to support sustainable organic permaculture farming and agriculture, while preserving and restoring native habitat.
+We have a 20,000 square foot (~½-acre) planting area, enclosed by a 200' × 100' 8' tall fence, with irrigation, fruit trees, grape vines, shade trees, and a chicken coop.
+Options may be available for local community members to set up organic gardening plots including shared use of the planting area.

 Native Habitat Preservation & Restoration

-In addition to 35-acres of undisturbed native habitat on the property, we maintain a habitat restoration area along the road frontage of Mesa Road and Ramhaven Lane approximately 700' × 25' in size, where since 2016 we've planted over 100 native trees and shrubs including Coast Live Oak, Manzanita, Toyon, Laurel Sumac, Lemonade Berry, Catalina Cherry, Comarostaphylis, Arbutus Marina, Cuyamaca Cypress, Tecate Cypress, Foothill Pine, Catalina Ironwood, Valley Oak, Scrub Oak, various sage and other natives as well as a smaller number of non-native shade trees including California Pepper, Evergreen Elm, Brisbane Box, Golden Wattle, Silver Dollar Gum, Eldarica Pine, Canary Island Pine, and Aleppo Pine.
+In addition to 35-acres of undisturbed native habitat on the property, we maintain a habitat restoration area along the road frontage of Mesa Road and Ramhaven Lane approximately 700' × 20' in size, where since 2016 we've planted over 100 native trees and shrubs including native Oaks and Manzanitas, Toyon, Laurel Sumac, Lemonade Berry, Catalina Cherry, Arbutus Marina, Cuyamaca Cypress, Tecate Cypress, Torrey Pine, Foothill Pine, Catalina Ironwood, various sage and other natives as well as a smaller number of non-native shade trees including California Pepper, Evergreen Elm, Brisbane Box, Golden Wattle, Silver Dollar Gum, Eldarica Pine, Canary Island Pine, and Aleppo Pine.
 We provide minimal irrigation in this area which has resulted in the more common natives filling in very well including Baccharis pilularis (Coyote Brush), Eriogonum fasciculatum (California Buckwheat) and Artemisia californica (California Sagebrush).

 Contact